ssaeed85/Equalithon-StanfordPride/README.md

 - Take a proactive approach.
 We would suggest using the salesforce dataset to check for recent grads or to-be-graduates to reach out before they lose their student emails and ask for updated contact information and their subsequent plans after graduation.
 It would be easier to update records proactively when we still have accurate contact information.
 For subsequent plans after graduation, this would be to keeping location information of members to more accurately send regional events and functions.

+# Running the Notebooks and app
+In the GitHub, a copy of the environment use to run this notebook and the fake dataset notebook can be found.
+We have provided the [windows environment](./Environment_windows.yml) and [MAC environment](./Environment_mac.yml) versions.

 # Repository Structure
 ```
 ├── Data
 ├── Images
 ├── Workspace
 ├── .gitignore
+├── Environment_mac.yml
+├── Environment_windows.yml
 ├── FakeDataset.ipynb
 ├── Stanford Pride Matching System.ipynb
 ├── presentation.pdf